-Performance measures Unit of measure 20X1-X2 actual 20X1-X2 target Performance variation (%) Result (a) Quantity Businesses supported with implementation of new technology number 100 120 16.7 The actual outcome in 20X1-X2 is significantly lower than the target due to delays in the internal tender process - there was a lac consensus between businesses and the Government on payment terms in tender proposals.
-Laboratories with fully integrated new research platform number 10 10 0 ✓ Six new patents sought by partner agencies number 6 6 0 $\checkmark$ Quality New technology met business requirements per cent 80.0 80.0 0 $\checkmark$ This measure is based on surveys completed by clients.
-Timeliness Projects managed within agreed timelines per cent 87.0 91.0 4.4 • Cost · Total output cost \$ million 50.6 51.2 1.2 ✓ requires an explanation, including internal or external factors that caused the variance.]
+Performance measures Unit of measure 20X1-X2 actual 20X1-X2 target Performance variation (%) Result ^(a) Quantity Businesses supported with implementation of new technology number 100 120 16.7 The actual outcome in 20X1-X2 is significantly lower than the target of consensus between businesses and the Government on payment terms. tender prod ess - there was s a lack of Laboratories with fully integrated new research platform number 10 10 0 \checkmark Six new patents sought by partner agencies number 6 6 0 \checkmark Quality New technology met business requirements per cent 80.0 80.0 0 \checkmark This measure is based on surveys completed by clients.
+Timeliness Projects managed within agreed timelines per cent 87.0 91.0 4.4 Cost • Total output cost \$ million 50.6 51.2 1.2 ✓